telerik/ajax-docs/controls/treelist/column/reordering.md

 ````

->caution When using the **OrderIndex** property to reorder columns, make sure that you assign valuesso that no two columns have the same index and no index is omitted.
+>caution When using the **OrderIndex** property to reorder columns, make sure that you assign values so that no two columns have the same index and no index is omitted.
 >